11.6.15 - 12.12.15

 Sediment Arts’ invitational art exhibition To: Pluto is organized under this theme of historic exploration, expanded understandings, and loss of innocence.
 The artists in the exhibition work through various mediums and across platforms, with diverse perspectives on environmental, social, and technological issues relevant to society today.
 Their work speaks to relationships with Pluto or other planetary bodies including our own, to the human longing that comes with distant and detached explorations of intangible objects, as well as the role of speculation and scientific discovery in defining what is within or without our physical world and imagination.

-Lisa Messeri and Thomas Stanley
+Lectures by Lisa Messeri and Thomas Stanley on November 17th

 In conjunction with the To: Pluto exhibition, Sediment issued a call for sound works and music that respond to the subject of the exhibition and the themes surrounding it.
 To address the time duration of the New Horizons’ flight from Earth to Pluto of 9 years, 5 months and 25 days, all submissions are 9 minutes, 5 seconds, and 25 milliseconds long (or very close).